wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/DataVis/DataVis-OpenSource-List.md

 ## 热力图（Heatmap）

 - [github-contributions-canvas #Project#](https://github.com/sallar/github-contributions-canvas): A tool for drawing a heat-map of Github contributions on HTML Canvas.

-## Analytics

-- [SandDance #Project#](https://sanddance.js.org/app/): By using easy-to-understand views, SandDance helps you find insights about your data, which in turn help you tell stories supported by data, build cases based on evidence, test hypotheses, dig deeper into surface explanations, support decisions for purchases, or relate data into a wider, real world context.

 # Graph & Network